janelia-flyem/libdvid-cpp/README.md

 ## Building an application

+It would be trivial to install and use libdvid-cpp except that the cppnetlib dependency requires a version of boost that might be newer than currently installed on most machines.
+If building a newer version of boost is impractical, definitely install with buildem.
+Once the library is built, linking it to myapp.cpp can be done by the following steps

+    % g++ -I{BUILDEM_DIR}/include -L${BUILDEM_DIR}/lib -L${BUILDEM_DIR}/lib64 myapp.cpp -ldvidcpp -ljsoncpp -lcppnetlib-uri -lcppnetlib-client-connections -lcppnetlib-server-parsers  -lboost_system -lboost_thread -lssl -lcrypto
+    % export LD_LIBRARY_PATH=~/packages/buildem/lib:~/packages/buildem/lib64

+## Building an application with CMAKE

 There are two recommended ways for linking lidvid-cpp.
 Both are demonstrated in *example/CmakeLists.txt*.
 Once libdvid-cpp is found or loaded the following should be added to your CMakeLists.txt:

     % include_directories(${LIBDVIDCPP_INCLUDE_DIRS})